anandrikka/blog.anandrikka.com/content/posts/2015-08-28_angularjs-reusable-modal-dialog-for-yesno-scenario/index.md

 tags: ["Angular"]
 identifier: post_32
 ---
-# AngularJs: Reusable $modal dialog for Yes/No scenario !!

 Every project requires a standard popup where we display error messages, or alerts with yes/no options.
 Every time we cannot write $modal window for this purpose, how about a standard dialog which can be used across application. copy & paste below code snippets directly !!
 Controller for modal window:

 ```javascript